 1. Gather feedback from stakeholders

-Gathering feedback can be done through a variety of methods, such as one-on-one interviews, focus group discussions, or structured surveys.
+Feedback can be gathered through various methods, such as one-on-one interviews, focus group discussions, or structured surveys.
 The goal is to collect diverse perspectives and experiences to gain a well-rounded understanding of the project’s successes, challenges, and areas for improvement.

 2. Analyze project outcomes and deliverables